ccorcos/focs/prompts/refine.md

 - Include proper nouns.
 - Spell out acronyms the first time, e.g. "California Department of General Services (DGS)"
 - Include links to proper nouns and link the whole proper noun as well as the acronym, e.g. [California Department of General Services (DGS)](https://www.dgs.ca.gov/)
-- Focus on the operation of the utility that is relevant to community oversight.
 - Don't mention routine unexceptional operational items, e.g. "The board approved last meetings minute notes" is routine and unexceptional.
 - Don't mention acknowledgements for unrelated things, e.g.  "they recognized Breast Cancer Awareness Month" is not important.
 - Whenever a report/agreement is accepted or acknowledged, include some details about the report and be quantitative.